any-docs/css/content/reference/values/gradient/radial-gradient/index.md

     | `farthest-side`   | Similar to `closest-side`, except the ending shape is sized to meet the side of the box farthest from its center (or vertical and horizontal sides).                            |
     | `farthest-corner` | The default value, the gradient's ending shape is sized so that it exactly meets the farthest corner of the box from its center.                                                |

-    If `<ending-shape>` is specified as `circle`, the size may be given explicitly as a {{cssxref("length")}}, which provides an explicit circle radius.
+    If `<ending-shape>` is specified as `circle`, the size may be given explicitly as a `length`, which provides an explicit circle radius.
 Negative values are invalid.

-    If `<ending-shape>` is specified as `ellipse`, the size may be given as a {{cssxref("length-percentage")}} with two values to provide an explicit ellipse size.
+    If `<ending-shape>` is specified as `ellipse`, the size may be given as a `length-percentage` with two values to provide an explicit ellipse size.
 The first value represents the horizontal radius and the second is the vertical radius.
 Percentage values are relative to the corresponding dimension of the gradient box.
 Negative values are invalid.

     When the `<ending-shape>` keyword is omitted, the gradient shape is determined by the size given.
 One `<length>` value provides a circle, while two values in `<length-percentage>` units provide an ellipse.
 A single `<percentage>` value is not valid.

 - `<linear-color-stop>`
-  - A color-stop's {{cssxref("&lt;color&gt;")}} value, followed by one or two optional stop positions (either a {{cssxref("&lt;percentage&gt;")}} or a {{cssxref("&lt;length&gt;")}} along the gradient's axis).
+  - A color-stop's `&lt;color&gt;` value, followed by one or two optional stop positions (either a `&lt;percentage&gt;` or a `&lt;length&gt;` along the gradient's axis).
 A percentage of `0%`, or a length of `0`, represents the center of the gradient; the value `100%` represents the intersection of the ending shape with the virtual gradient ray.
 Percentage values in between are linearly positioned on the gradient ray.
 Including two stop positions is equivalent to declaring two color stops with the same color at the two positions.
 - `<color-hint>`
   - The color-hint is an interpolation hint defining how the gradient progresses between adjacent color stops.
 The length defines at which point between two color stops the gradient color should reach the midpoint of the color transition.
 If omitted, the midpoint of the color transition is the midpoint between two color stops.